top of page

 It entails providing motivation, inspiration, or a sense of urgency to prompt or propel a person or entity into action.
 When something spurs, it acts as a catalyst or a driving force, urging progress, development, or change.
 Spurring can involve various means, such as offering incentives, providing encouragement, presenting opportunities, or instilling a sense of competition.
 It serves to ignite or enhance motivation, pushing individuals or organizations to overcome obstacles, reach goals, or achieve desired outcomes.
 The act of spurring can bring about a surge of energy, determination, or renewed focus, stirring individuals or entities into decisive action.
 It acts as a metaphorical spur, analogous to the physical tool used to prompt a horse to move faster.

-Example sentences of spur
+Example sentences containing spur

 1. Government incentives spur economic growth in underdeveloped areas.